Fife Lake, Saskatchewan

-Fife Lake is a hamlet located between Coronach and Rockglen within Rural Municipality of Poplar Valley No. 12 in south-central Saskatchewan, Canada near the border with the United States.
+Fife Lake is a hamlet located between Coronach and Rockglen within Rural Municipality of Poplar Valley No. 12 in south-central Saskatchewan, Canada near the Canada–United States border.
 Approximately 40 people inhabited the village of Fife Lake in 2006.
 It is about 11 km east of Rockin Beach Park and Fife Lake.

 History

 Prior to January 27, 2005, Fife Lake was incorporated as a village, and was restructured as a hamlet under the jurisdiction of the RM of Poplar Valley on that date.